MEADOWHALL shopping centre is trading “exceptionally well” given the challenging economic environment, according to part-owner London & Stamford.

-The property company said the Sheffield centre produced “excellent” final quarter results in 2011.
+The property company, which has a 50 per cent stake in Meadowhall, said the Sheffield centre produced “excellent” final quarter results in 2011.

 Footfall in December increased by 8.6 per cent and sales were up 7.14 per cent.

 Overall for the full calendar year, footfall growth was 1.2 per cent and sales growth was 0.15 per cent, despite a generally very poor picture nationally for retailing.

 It emerged last month that London & Stamford was looking at selling its 50 per cent stake.

 The group is likely to make a fat profit on its investment in the centre.
 The other half is owned by property company British Land.

 London & Stamford said the anchor stores at Meadowhall, particularly House of Fraser, Next and Primark, have shown “impressive” sales increases in the year.

 Following the completion of the refurbishment works to the Oasis food court in October, London & Stamford said the new restaurants have reported strong sales figures.